EDCD/EDMarketConnector/PLUGINS.md

 then you'll be relying on the bundled version of Python (it's baked into the .exe via the py2exe build process).

+Please be sure to read the [Avoiding potential pitfalls](#avoiding-potential-pitfalls) section, else you might inadvertently cause issues for the core EDMC code including whole application crashes.

 ---

-### Examples
+## Examples

 We have some example plugins available in the docs/examples directory.
 See the readme in each folder for more info.

 ---

-### Available imports
+## Available imports

 **`import`ing anything from the core EDMarketConnector code that is not explicitly mentioned here is unsupported and may lead to your plugin